pjoshifirebird/pjoshifirebird.github.io/index.md

 ---
 layout: page
-title: About Me
+title: About Us
 ---
 We are the Fremont High Robotics Programming Club

-## Current Projects
+## Here are some of our current projects:

 - [Website Development](https://pjoshifirebird.github.io/web-dev): Authored by Robert
 - [App Development](https://pjoshifirebird.github.io/app-dev): Authored by William